aculich/audio-2-text/README.md

 - Channels: Mono (this is a Cloud Speech API requirement)
 - Language: English (US)

+Finally, as of the time of writing this README, the Serverless Framework only supports Cloud Pub/Sub events and HTTP triggers for Cloud Functions in the `serverless.yml`.
+Once Cloud Storage events are supported, I will probably update this repo to enable (and simplify) deployment through the use of the Serverless Framework.

 ## Deployment
 In order to deploy the `index.js` file to a cloud function, you would first need to make sure that you have the Google Cloud SDK configured, and the Cloud Functions & Cloud Speech APIs enabled in your Google Cloud Platform API Explorer console.